13 Things To Do Before Applying For Google AdSense

 #2.
 Create an About Us Page

 You should show your identity on your blog to get Google AdSense approval.
 Even if you want AdSense for your event or niche blog, you must apply to your public blog.
-And later, you can show ads on whichever sites you want.
+And later after approval, you can show ads on whichever sites you want.

 An about us page simply describes who is the person behind a particular blog.
 You can tell about yourself and your motive behind starting the blog there.
 Don’t make it too short and too long as well.